 Fellows must commit up to 10 weeks of work on a summer project with a partnering community organization.
 This means devoting at least 20 hours per week to the organization.
 Note: The length of the summer research term is determined by the community partner and, in the case of research taking place in cities where NYU has a site, by the site’s summer calendar.
 Fellows should be prepared to work remotely in the event that travel and/or in person work is not possible due to the COVID-19 pandemic.

 Fellows will be supported in their work by a supervisor at the organization, a local faculty mentor, and the fellowship coordinator.
 They are required to be accountable to each of these stakeholders through regular meetings, the successful completion of on-line assignments, and a pre-determined reporting schedule.
 When appropriate, all stakeholders will meet in person or via web conferencing at the midterm of the summer research period.

-The application deadline is November 1, 2017.
+The application deadline for 2024 is November 15, 2023.